lamvng/lamvng/README.md

 Hello!

 I am a DevOps engineer.
-On a daily basis, I work with automation, end-to-end CI/CD pipeline, AWS, programming & scripts.
+On a daily basis, I work with deployment automation, end-to-end CI/CD pipeline, AWS, programming & scripts.

 My current job includes ensuring automated & repeatable deployment on (hundreds of) mostly isolated devices along with their cloud servers, in a connection-limited & resource-scarce context.